rehierl/node-tree-outliner/2-0-core-design/3-0-reduced-sequence.md

 Here, node `A` can be understood to represent the first node of section `s`.

 The next node, that must be strictly associated with section `s` is node `C`.
-That is, because unlike with descendant nodes, an association does not carry over to subsequent siblings.
+That is because unlike with descendant nodes, an association does not carry over to subsequent siblings.
 Which is, because based upon the `parent-of` relation of a tree, no semantically consistent path can be defined that connects a node with its next sibling.